darvesh10/BRAINDESK-AI/braindesk-frontend/README.md

 ## ⭐ Final Note

-This is not just a chatbot.

-👉 This is a **Developer AI Operating System**.
+This frontend is designed as a **next-generation developer interface**, combining AI, automation, and memory into a single seamless experience.

+It transforms complex multi-agent systems into a **simple, intuitive chat-driven workflow**.

+---